PattyCamara/panicflipdatasafety/readme.md

 - ❌ No crash reporting tools
 - ❌ No social media integrations
 - ❌ No cloud storage services

-## Children's Privacy

-Panic Flip is safe for children:
-- Suitable for all ages (Everyone 3+)
-- No data collection from users of any age
-- No chat features or social interactions
-- No in-app purchases
-- Completely offline gameplay

 ## Data Security